VolkanSah/NMAP-Black-Python/README.md

 NMAP-Black-Python is a Python script designed to automate the process of scanning networks for vulnerabilities and open ports using Nmap.
 This script reads domain names from a text file, scans them using Nmap, and stores the results in a CSV file for easy analysis.

 ## How to Use
 - Prepare a text file (e.g. domainlist.txt) containing the domains you want to scan, with one domain per line.
-This file should include both local and external domains.
+This file should include both local and external domains, as well as local addresses such as 127.0.0.1:8080 for tor tunneling purposes, if necessary.
 - Use Python to read the text file and extract the domain names.
 Python's built-in file handling functions, such as open() and readlines(), can be used to read the text file and store the domain names in a list.
 - Iterate through the list of domain names and use the subprocess module in Python to execute Nmap commands with the appropriate options for scanning vulnerabilities and open ports.
 The -p option can be used to specify the ports to scan, and the -oX option can be used to output the results in XML format.
 - Parse the XML output of Nmap using Python's built-in XML parsing libraries, such as xml.etree.ElementTree, to extract relevant information, such as open ports and vulnerabilities.